Tyrrrz/GitHubActionsTestLogger/Readme.md

         run: dotnet test --configuration Release --logger GitHubActions
 ```

-> Note: Ensure that you are running your tests with **.NET SDK v3.0 or higher**.
+⚠️ Ensure that you are running your tests with **.NET SDK v3.0 or higher**.
 Older versions of the SDK don't support custom test loggers added via NuGet packages.

-> Note: Ensure that your test project references `Microsoft.NET.Test.Sdk` version `16.8.0` or higher.
+⚠️ Ensure that your test project references `Microsoft.NET.Test.Sdk` version `16.8.0` or higher.
 Older versions of this package may not work properly with custom test loggers.

 ### Options